dominikhei/Local-Data-LakeHouse/readme.md

 **BI Tool**

 I have added and pre-configured Metabase as a BI Tool, in order for you to directly work with the Lakehouse.
 Metabase is also deployed in a container which has a volume with configurations mounted to it.

+You can access metabase with the following credentials

+Username: test
+Password: test123!

 ### How to deploy it locally